Lead routing for small teams

 Common routing rules

-1. #1 IF Budget greater than or equal 100000 #vip-leads
+1. #1 When Budget greater than or equal 100000 → send to #vip-leads

-2. #2 IF Budget greater than or equal 50000 #hot-leads
+2. #2 When Budget greater than or equal 50000 → send to #hot-leads

-4. #4 IF City equals Austin #austin-team
+4. #4 When City equals Austin → send to #austin-team

-5. #5 IF Timeline equals Within 30 days #urgent-leads
+5. #5 When Timeline equals Within 30 days → send to #urgent-leads

 High-budget leads bypass the general queue and land in front of a senior agent within seconds.
 Commercial enquiries get their own desk.
 City-based teams only see what's theirs.